top of page

 1. NIB as Prerequisite for Risk-Based Business Licensing

-Every entrepreneur shall have NIB, as a requirement for conducting business activity, issued by OSS Agency with specific numbers given with security and accompanied by E-Signature.
-NIB will also function as an identity and proof of registration for the entrepreneur to conduct business activity.
-Moreover, NIB will be used for:
+Every entrepreneur is required to have a NIB, as a requirement to conduct business activity.
+It is issued by the OSS Agency with specific numbers given securely and accompanied by an E-Signature.
+NIB serves as both an identity and proof of registration for entrepreneurs to conduct business activities.
+Additionally, a NIB has multiple functions, including:

 • API;